 This is a great question to ask a potential wedding photographer because you have an opinion on this whether you have thought about it or not.
 You may prefer a photographer who mainly stays behind the scenes or one who is more interactive with guests…or a mixture of both.
 I’ve found success with mainly staying behind the scenes.
 I’ll keep in close contact with the coordinator throughout the day, and with my couples of course, but I’ll just be where I need to be.
 I rarely speak to guests unless it is necessary.

-I am a Canon girl and I use a full frame camera (very important in low light situations like most receptions tend to be) Canon 5D Mark III and have an assortment of prime lenses with large apertures to create the look I prefer.
-I also use two external speedlite flashes in most receptions to ensure proper exposure in low light circumstances.
+I am a Canon girl and I use a full frame camera (very important in low light situations like most receptions tend to be) Canon 5D Mark IV and have an assortment of prime lenses with large apertures to create the look I prefer.
+I also use three external speedlite flashes in most receptions to ensure proper exposure in low light circumstances.

 All images provided will be in color.
 I do choose some images to also convert to black and white if I feel they would work in B&W. I do not provide all images in B&W. I personally do not think many images look good/are necessary to be converted to black and white.